shahidabbas247024/online-orders-insights-mysql-project1/README.md

 ## 📌 Project Overview
 This project demonstrates how to design and analyze an **Online Orders database** using **MySQL Workbench**.
-It covers database creation, table design, and advanced SQL queries including **aggregations, GROUP BY, HAVING, subqueries, CTEs, and window functions**.
+It covers database creation, table design, and advanced SQL queries including **Aggregations, GROUP BY, HAVING, Subqueries, CTEs, and Window functions**.

 The analysis generates insights such as:
 - Total Orders and Revenue